Bo-Ni/AcademicHomePage/content/research/2020-06-07-PF-EdgeStress/index.md

   - Phase field
   - LEFM
 subtitle: ''
 summary: 'Recent experimental measurements have discovered the fracture toughness of monolayer h-BN is much large than its intrinsic surface energy and based on DFT calculations toughening mechanisms of <strong>crack tip bifurcation</strong> and <strong>edge swapping</strong> due to the lattice asymmetry have been proposed.
 In this study, combining <strong>theoretical analysis</strong> and <strong>phase field (PF) modeling</strong>, we study the effect of the polarized edge stress and anisotropic fracture energy on the fracture of h-BN.
-It is found that polarized edge stress can contribute a mode II stress intensity factor (SIF) travelling with the crack tip and the competing of local lattice asymmetry and gloabl extrenal loading can result in a zigzag crack path with swaping branches.'
+It is found that polarized edge stress can contribute a mode II stress intensity factor (SIF) travelling with the crack tip and the competition between local lattice asymmetry and gloabl extrenal loading can result in a zigzag crack path with swaping branches.'
 authors: []
 featured: no
 disable_jquery: no